ty-Cao/project_awt/competence_extraction/README.md

 docker run -it -p 8888:8888 -v $PWD/output:/output mysharednotebook
 ```

+- You can find the URLs with a token around the end of the outputs.
+Use cmd+click to open one of these URLs in a browser.

 - Use Control-C to stop this server and shut down all kernels

-- Since default memory setting cannot satisfied our nlp service running requirements, please increase memory of Docker containers to at least 8G:
-  go to Preferences > Resource/Advanced > Memory